jcordtz/a2_data_agents/README.md

 # Multi-Database Data Agents

-**AI-powered natural language querying for Oracle, SQL Server, PostgreSQL, and IBM DB2 databases, deployed as Azure Functions with MCP orchestration.**
+**AI-powered natural language querying for Oracle, SQL Server, PostgreSQL, and IBM DB2 databases, deployed as Azure Functions with MCP orchestration.
+**

 An intelligent system that enables natural language querying of databases using Azure OpenAI.
 Supports **Oracle**, **Microsoft SQL Server**, **PostgreSQL**, and **IBM DB2 LUW**.
 Generate table-specific agents automatically, deploy them to Azure, and orchestrate them through a Model Context Protocol (MCP) server.

-> **⚠️ Disclaimer**: This code was generated with AI assistance (AI-generated code).
-It is provided "AS-IS" under the MIT License without warranty of any kind.
-Users should review and test thoroughly before production use, validate security implications for their specific use case, and ensure compliance with their organization's policies.
-See the [LICENSE](LICENSE) file for full license text.

----
+## Background

+The idea behind this approach to "surface" tables come from a discussion I had with an NGO.
+They handle crisis in different parts of the world and no two crisis are the same, so an approach where "we do the same as last time" is really not possible.

+This of course provides a challenge to "ERP-system" approach.

+So this approach reflects that all the "basic" information will be present in (different) ERP systems -like vendors, items, personal etc. If we then let the important tables surface them self on a by one in through individual agents.

+And these invidual agents use the documentation stored with the tables (comments on the table and associated columns, which then need to be present ::smile::) as well as information about how the table can combined with other tables (references) then an overall "chatbot" could be used to ask and combine the required tables to accomplish the "real" task in question.

 ## Features